forethoughtde/drupal-vagrant-development-environment/README.md

 # Using PK Drupal Vagrant based development Environment

-1. Please make sure that you have installed git, Vagrant, VirtualBox and PHP Composer
+1. Please make sure that you have installed [git](https://git-scm.com/download/mac), [Vagrant](https://www.vagrantup.com/downloads.html), [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [PHP Composer](https://getcomposer.org/download/)
 2. Clone the repository by running the command
     ```
     git clone https://github.com/forethoughtde/drupal-vagrant-development-environment.git
     ```
 3. Change the directory to the clone directory
-4. Please check the following lines in Vagrantfile for port numbers; Make sure that the port numbers do not collide with other projects
+4. Please check the following lines in Vagrantfile for port numbers; Make sure that the port numbers are unique, not used elsewhere and do not collide with other projects
    ```
     config.vm.network :forwarded_port, host: 22321, guest: 443
     config.vm.network :forwarded_port, host: 22322, guest: 3306